Skip to content

 object

-A x_split object.
+A k_split object.

 i

-An integer or NULL.
-If an integer, the split for which the analysis or assessment data is to be retrieved.
+integer(1) or NULL.
+If an integer, the split corresponding to the analysis or assessment data to be retrieved, otherwise a list of all data splits.

 Value